After a lightning strike at the observatory in August 2016, we were shut down for a few months. However, we are up and running again.

-The New England Seismic Network (NESN), located in Weston Massachusetts, installed a seismic vault July 15th, 2011 at the Rolnick Observatory that hosts 2 instruments.
+The New England Seismic Network (NESN) in Weston Massachusetts, installed a seismic vault July 15th, 2011 at the Westport Astronomical Society that hosts 2 instruments.
 One is a seismometer that measures global earthquakes and the other is an accelerometer that measures big, local ones.
 While not strictly related to astronomy, we support all scientific research and love to share it with the public.

 The NESN page has historical drums that recorded the devastating 2011 9.0 earthquake in Honshu Japan as well as the 2010 7.0 Haiti quake and more.
-Big earthquakes like the August 23rd 2011 event are rare in New England but small ones happen often as they explain.
+Big earthquakes like the August 23rd 2011 event are rare in New England but small ones actually happen often, as they explain.